ntalbs/rup/README.md

 # RUP
-Simple HTTP server written in Rust.
+HTTP server written in Rust.
+This is a toy project to implement a simple command-line static HTTP server without dependencies.